Guidelines for Essay Writing in CBEST

 Sample Essay on CBEST

-The Writing section is one of the sections of the CBEST, which is a credential assessment test for educators and teachers in the U.S. state of California must take the CBEST.
+All candidates who want to become educators in the state of California must take the CBEST.
 Amongst the various sections of this examination, the Writing test is designed to appraise the basic essay writing skills of the candidates.
 In this article, we will give you an introduction to this section, along with crucial essay-writing tips and a sample essay.

 An Introduction to the CBEST Writing Test:

 The essay writing section assesses the ability of the candidates to produce a well-written and coherent essay in grammatically correct American English.
 It consists of 2 topics; namely, an essay on a personal experience and one on supporting an argument or position for a given situation.
 You will be given 30 minutes to complete each assignment.
 The minimum passing score for this test section is 41.

 Some Important guidelines to a Well-written CBEST Essay:

 Take the first 5 minutes to create an essay plan by answering the following questions on a scratch paper -

 - Who is the audience?